Challenge the children to find which boat will fit the most animals in it before it sinks!

 – Safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function;

 – Share their creations, explaining the process they have used;

 STEM vocabulary to introduce

 Float, sink, sunk, sank, rise, rose, risen, size, big, small, heavy, light, bottom, top, surface, under, side, shape, predict, test, more, less

 What to do

-Tell the children that marine engineers are curious, and today they need to find out which container will fit the most animals/blocks in it before it sinks.
+Remind the children that marine engineer build boats and other structures that go on or in the water.
+You could show them our marine engineer poster.
+Tell the children that marine engineers are curious, and today they need to find out which container will fit the most animals/objects in it before it sinks.

 Depending on their stage of development, encourage the children to count how many items fit into each container and record this on a chart or labels, or to use a winner label to decide which container held the most.